Application and Admissions

 Additionally, students must submit directly to the Director of RCID:

-A Curriculum Vita, including information, if any, about their teaching assignments in English or other academic departments as well as industry.
+An updated Curriculum Vita, including information, if any, about their teaching assignments in English or other academic departments as well as industry.

 A portfolio of previous graduate work, including their thesis or their own writing samples and electronic projects (if stand-alone projects, burn them on a CD or DVD; if on the Web, send URLs).
 The works submitted must be the result of research.